staraysiv/myappsample/README.md

 #MyShot

-This's a project of Myshot App
+This's a project of Myshot App Version!